plewis/plewis.github.io/phylogenetics/hw-local-move.md

 ### Choose subtree to move

 Use u4 to choose which subtree (left or right) to move.
 If u4 < 0.5, then move the subtree on the left; otherwise move the subtree on the right.
 What do I mean by left/right subtree?
 Your 3-edge segment has two "elbows", or branching points.
-At each of these elbows (left or right), one of the edges is part of your 3-edge segment.
-The other edge (not part of your 3-edge segment) is the one you would move if chosen using u4.
+At each of these elbows (left or right), 2 of the edges are part of your 3-edge segment.
+The 3rd edge (not part of your 3-edge segment) is the one you would move if chosen using u4.

 For example, if your 3-edge segment is _Iris_ (left), X (center), and _Picea_ (right), then the subtree to move would be _Sphagnum_ if u4 < 0.5 or (_Osmunda_,_Avena_) if u4 >= 0.5.